 We’re answering all the top questions, reviewing advice from some top experts, and walking you through all the best steps to rekindle your marriage when the love has faded.

-If you feel like your marriage is worth rekindling, then do yourself a favor and check out all the info and free video at Save the Marriage.
+If you feel like your marriage is worth rekindling, then do yourself a favor and check out all the info and free video at Mend the Marriage (click to watch on their site).
 The marriage you save may be your own!

 If you’re like most people in a long-term committed relationship, your marriage or relationship will ebb and flow.